PKP class EU06: History

-The first EU06 locomotive was delivered to Poland early in 1962 and after series of trials it was assigned to Kraków Prokocim depot.
+The first EU06 locomotive was delivered to Poland in early 1962 and after series of trials it was assigned to Kraków Prokocim depot.
 Seven locomotives had been delivered by the end of April 1962 and 19 by the end of the year.
 Delivery of the last locomotive was delayed until 1965 by failures of the armature.
 The locomotives were operated on all lines serviced by Kraków Prokocim depot.

 Class EU06 was an innovative design that became a milestone in Polish motive power construction.
-Along with the EU07, a similar locomotive class built in Poland under licence by Pafawag in Wrocław and Ciegielski in Poznań, almost 500 locomotives were built.
-EU07 locomotives were also used to build the duplex freight locomotives of PKP class ET41.
+Along with the EU07, a similar locomotive class built in Poland under licence by Pafawag in Wrocław and Cegielski in Poznań, almost 500 locomotives were built.
+EU07 locomotives were also the basis of the duplex freight locomotives of PKP class ET41.
 Several construction innovations from class EU06 were introduced into later classes such as EP08, ET22 and EP09.

-The Last EU06 unit traveled from Žylina to Katowice on March 31, 2009, in the middle of December 2010, 7 out of the 14 remaining locomotives were scrapped on Kraków Prokocim Cargo Station, Those 7 locomotives were: EU06-02, EU06-04, EU06-05, EU06-08, EU06-11, EU06-14 and EU06-16.
-The 1st locomotive (EU06-01) ended its service in 2004, due to its locomotive technical performance certificate expiring.
-In the same year in 2012, EU06-01 became an active monument in Chabówka Railway Heritage Park.
-The Rest of the active locomotives are left off, mostly awaiting better times, which are mostly main repairs.
+The last EU06 unit traveled from Žylina to Katowice on March 31, 2009.
+In the middle of December 2010, 7 out of the 14 remaining locomotives were scrapped at Kraków Prokocim Cargo Station; those 7 locomotives were: EU06-02, EU06-04, EU06-05, EU06-08, EU06-11, EU06-14 and EU06-16.
+The first locomotive of the class (EU06-01) ended its service in 2004, due to its technical performance certificate expiring.
+Remaining extant locomotives worked for PKP Cargo until 2012, and were afterwards kept in long-term storage in poor condition.
+In 2012, EU06-01 became an active monument in Chabówka Railway Heritage Park.